UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/intro.md

 # Introduction

-In this module you will apply the mathematical language of ODEs and vector calculus to study waves and understand phenomena in both classical e lectromagnetism and fluid dynamics.
+In this module you will apply the mathematical language of ODEs and vector calculus to study waves and understand phenomena in both classical electromagnetism and fluid dynamics.
 We will follow three units in turn through the module:

 1. Waves
 	1. An introduction to oscillations and waves